JasonQSY/ML-Weekly/README.md

-# Data-Minning-Daily
+# ML-Weekly

 My weekly of data-mining group.
 Try to implement some algorithms.
+Or distributed and multi-GPU computing.

 ## Environments